-Information on IAD writing retreats for staff, and a guide to running your own writing retreats.
+Information on IAD writing retreats for research and academic staff, and a guide to running your own writing retreats.

 What is a writing retreat?